 If you live in a safer neighborhood or keep your car overnight in a safer place like a garage, your rates will more than likely be lower.

 The bottom line is that most states will require you to insure, register, and plate your car in the state in which you will be doing most of your driving.

 How do I get my new license and insurance coverage?

-For your own protection, it is always best to be honest about your state of residency and make sure your license and car insurance are from the same state.
-While it’s sometimes possible to get around this, it’s almost always a bad idea.
+For your protection, it’s always best, to be honest about your state of residence and make sure your license and car insurance are from the same state.